 The free version of Octoparse can meet most of your scraping needs, but if you’re looking for some advanced features like cloud extraction, scheduled scraping, IP rotation, preset task templates, and some others, then you can ask for an advanced version or the data service.
 What’s more, Octoparse provides preset scraping templates where you can get data by entering your keywords and a few clicks.

 In the next part, you can follow the easy steps about extracting search results data from Google.
 Similarly, you can use the following steps to extract search results from not only Google but also Bing or DuckDuckGo.

 3 steps to scrape Google search results with Octoparse

 Step 1: Open Google in Octoparse and enter the search keyword

 After installing Octoparse on your device, we will start by entering the Google URL in the Octoparse application and clicking on Start.

 After that, we will click on the search bar in Google and click on the “enter text” button in the Tip Box.
 Then we enter the search keyword that we want to search for on Google.

 Then click on the search button on Google and click “Click Button” on the Tip Box.
-This will click the Search button and we will be sent to the search result page of Google.
+This will click the Search button, and we will be sent to the search result page of Google.

 Step 2: Select the data that you need to extract

 When we get to the search result page, we click on the data that we need to extract.
-For example, if we want to extract the search result title, click on the first and second title and it will automatically select all the other titles.
+For example, if we want to extract the search result title, click on the first and second titles, and it will automatically select all the other titles.